Constructing convex projective 3-manifolds with generalized cusps

 There are also similarities between the deformation theory of hyperbolic and convex projective structures when $M$ is non-compact, but has finite volume.
 In both settings it is possible to find deformations that are ``supported near the boundary.''
 In the hyperbolic setting, it is well known (see \cite{Thu}) that a $k$-cusped hyperbolic manifold admits a (real) $2k$-dimensional family of deformations of its complete hyperbolic structure.
 However, these deformations only give rise to \emph{incomplete} hyperbolic structures.
-Loosely speaking, this is a consequence of there not being any way to deform the cusp of $M$ without losing completeness.
+Loosely speaking, this is a consequence of there not being any way to deform the cusps of $M$ in the category of hyperbolic geometry without losing completeness.

-However in the context of properly convex geometry \emph{generalized cusps} provided many interesting ways to deform the cusp of a hyperbolic 3-manifold while preserving completeness (with respect to an appropriate metric).
+However in the context of properly convex geometry, \emph{generalized cusps} provided many interesting ways to deform the cusps of a hyperbolic 3-manifold while preserving completeness (with respect to an appropriate metric).
 Generalized cusps (see Section \ref{gencusp} for precise definitions) are best thought of as properly convex generalizations of cusps of finite volume hyperbolic manifolds.
 They were first introduced by Cooper--Long--Tillmann \cite{CoLoTiII} and were recently classified by the author, D.\ Cooper, and A.\ Leitner in \cite{BCL}.
 In dimension 3 generalized cusps come in 4 different flavors (type 0, type 1, type 2, and type 3), where the types interpolate between the holonomy of their fundamental group being unipotent (type 0) and diagonalizable (type 3).
-The main result of this paper is that when $M$ is infinitesimally rigid rel.\ $\partial M$ (see Section \ref{infdefs} for definition) not only is it possible to deform the hyperbolic structure in $\mathfrak{B}(M)$, but it is also possible to have some control over the geometry near the boundary.
+The main result of this paper is that when $M$ is \emph{infinitesimally rigid rel.\ $\partial M$} (see Section \ref{infdefs} for definition) it is always possible to find a convex projective structure on $M$ whose ends are all of type 1 or type 2.

-\begin{theorem} Let $M$ be a finite volume, non-compact hyperbolic 3-manifold with $k\geq 1$ cusps and let $\mathfrak{B}(M)$ be deformation space of convex projective structures on $M$.
-Suppose that $M$ is infinitesimally rigid rel. $\partial M$ then there is a $k$-dimensional family in $U\subset \mathfrak{B}(M)$ containing the complete hyperbolic structure on $M$ and consisting of convex projective structures on $M$ whose ends are generalized cusps of type 0, type 1 or type 2. \end{theorem}